 ADVANTAGES & FEATURES

-- Quick assessment of ballistic behavior of new or modified rocket propellant formulations in their research, development and testing.
+- Quick assessment of burning rate of new or modified rocket propellant formulations for testing, research and development

 - Laboratory sub-scale rocket motor available for validation of measurement